kosivantsov/mybible-cli/README.md

 This script's UI strings can be localized.
 The script will read its localization from a file `l10n/<lang>.properties` located in the configuration folder, where `<lang>` is a language code.
 If there is a .properties file with the same filename as the system's locale language code that file will be used.
 Any strings missing from the file will be output as they are hardcoded in the script.
 At the moment, only `en.properties` and `uk.properties` are available.
 Localization files have to be copied manually.

-# Building into an executable to run without installing Python
+# Building an executable to run without Python installation

 The script doesn't require to be built on GNU/Linux and macOS since these OSes have Python installed by default.
 On Windows with Python installed the script can run as is, without building.
 If you need to build a binary that will run without Python being installed on your system, it can be done with `pyinstaller`.
 Included you'll find the spec file. `pyinstaller` is not needed for the script to function,